MathiasMSFT/Azure-Active-Directory/Identity Governance/Workflows/README.md

 ## Pre-hire
-You can execute some tasks before the hire date of your employees.<br>
+You can perform tasks before the hire date of your employees.<br>
 [How-to](./Pre-Hire.md)

 ## New hire
-You can execute some tasks on the first day.<br>
+You can perform tasks for the first day of your new hire.<br>
 [How-to](./New-Hire.md)

 ## Movers